Botswana Television: Approach

 The station uses the Quantel Inspiration System for processing and transmission with the news processing software ENPS (Electronic News Production System) in the newsroom.
 Its server-based technology gives the news the speed and flexibility sought by journalists and news editors.

 To cover the wide area of the country, two satellite News Gathering (SNG) teams are based in the North and North-West - Francistown and Maun respectively.
 Their area of responsibility stretches from Palapye/Serowe to the border with Zimbabwe and Zambia.
 The Maun team also covers Ghanzi the extreme West.

-The station already provides a great outlet for advertisers because of its coverage.
-The client base has been gradually increasing since launch.
-With SADC secretariat based in Gaborone, BTV is expected to play a significant role in driving Botswana's vision of becoming the financial services centre for the region and attracting investors to Botswana.
-As it grows, the station expects to play a crucial role in the development of the television industry in Botswana.